Acton Adams: Early life

 Adams was born at Wilden Manor, Tenbury Wells, Worcestershire, England, in 1843.
 The Adams family was descended from a William Adams who inherited the property of the supposed Knight Sturmy, an 11th-century Crusader.
 There is an element of doubt around who Sturmy was.
 An 1830 publication states the John Sturmy of Tenbury was not a Crusader.

 Adams was the oldest son of William Adams, an English solicitor.
 His father, together with his family, migrated to Nelson on the ship Eden in 1850, acquired two runs in Wairau and became leader of the separation movement between Nelson and the Wairau.
 The Wairau was later renamed Marlborough.
 His father was Marlborough's first Superintendent, the first Commissioner of Crown Lands, and afterwards member of the House of Representatives for Picton.
 On retiring from political life, his father returned to practising law, replacing William Travers in the Nelson firm of Travers and Kingdon.
 The firm's name was changed to Adams and Kingdon.

 Legal career

 Adams attended Nelson College from 1857 to 1859 being both Head Boy and Captain of the Cricket team.
 While his father was involved in politics, Adams took over management of the Wairau sheep runs.
 In 1862 he joined Adams and Kingdon, being admitted as a barrister and solicitor in 1867.
 He left for England in 1867 to study law at the Inner Temple, London, and returned to Nelson in 1869 to become a junior partner in the firm.
 While in London Adams married Harriette Frances Leadam, on 27 July 1869.
-In 1878 Adams acquired a half-share in the Tarndale run from the Nathaniel Edwards.
-He later acquired the other half from John Kerr.